Here we’ll take a look at the big boy of bike licensing – the full DAS (Direct Access Scheme).

 It’s got a heck of a lot of shift, but you can still use it as a day-to-day ride.
 It’s also got that ‘proper’ sports bike look and feel.

-Obviously, riding motorcycles is about getting from A to B with a sense of adventure – and in a lot of cases, especially commuting, they’re extremely efficient.
+Riding motorcycles is about getting from A to B with a sense of adventure – and in many cases, especially commuting, they’re incredibly efficient.

 But why not do all that with a little bit of style?
 For British heritage, a Triumph Bonneville will let you live your Steve McQueen dreams.